 Dr. Schutz teaches a variety of courses on American history (particularly on aspects of the twentieth century) including "The Reagan Revolution," "'Like Writing History with Lightning': History of American Cinema," "The Rise and Fall of American Liberalism: 1960-1980," "'Consensus America': U.S. History, 1945-1960," and "Stories of Freedom: Civil Rights Movement Biography."

-He now resides in Chattanooga with his wife and two boys, where is an avid bicyclist (resulting in the urban legend of his hitting a dog with his bike).
+He now resides in the hills of Chattanooga with his wife, where is an avid bicyclist (resulting in the urban legend of his hitting a dog with his bike).

 Schutz & his cycling proteges at a 2005 bike race